 There will also be ongoing updates about opportunities to participate in events designed to teach the game, improve skills, and how to bring the game to more places such as schools and general communities.

-The 2nd annual Randy Richardson Memorial Chess Camp will be held October 12 in celebration of National Chess Day.
-The camp offers children in grades two to 12 an opportunity to learn the game and play in a tournament-style setting.
+The 2nd annual Randy Richardson Memorial Chess Camp was held October 12 in celebration of National Chess Day.
+The annual camp offers children in grades two to 12 an opportunity to learn the game and play in a tournament-style setting.

-Kids interested in participating should contact the Forest Library to register.
+Kids interested in participating should contact the Forest Library.

 “We are so excited to continue this event for our community’s children in partnership with the chess club that meets here each month,” said Dianne McLaurin, branch manager.